All Products

 • If the first request fails, it might be due to a cache miss that caused a fallback to Local DNS.
 Wait a moment and retry.

-• If multiple requests still fail, the app still depends on the Local DNS.
-The resolution fails in the simulated hijack environment.
-This indicates that HTTPDNS integration failed.
+• If multiple requests still fail, the app still depends on Local DNS and the HTTPDNS integration has not taken effect.

 Note

-If you use a synchronous non-blocking API for domain name resolution, enable pre-resolution using the setPreResolveHosts method and allow the use of expired IP addresses using the setEnableExpiredIp method.
-This ensures that resolution results are available in the local cache.
-This practice prevents fallbacks to Local DNS that are caused by a cache miss, which can affect the accuracy of the verification.
+If you use a synchronous non-blocking API for domain name resolution, enable pre-resolution using the setPreResolveHosts method and allow expired IP addresses using the setEnableExpiredIp method.
+This ensures that resolution results are available in the local cache and prevents fallbacks to Local DNS caused by cache misses, which can affect verification accuracy.